 How Many Cubic Feet Are in a Yard?

 If you’re here reading this, chances are you’re in the middle of a landscaping project.
 You’ve made the plan, measured everything, and are ready to buy some materials.
-But the reason you are here, is probably because you’re trying to figure out how many cubic feet are in a yard.
+But the reason you are here is probably that you’re trying to figure out how many cubic feet are in a yard.
 It’s confusing, isn’t it?
-That even though we measure things in feet and inches in Canada, construction aggregate such as topsoil and crusher dust are usually sold in cubic yards.
+Even though we measure things in feet and inches in Canada, construction aggregate such as topsoil and crusher dust is usually sold in cubic yards.

 How Many Cubic Feet in a Yard?

 A yard is 3 feet or 36 inches, and therefore, a cubic yard is 3 x 3 x 3, or 27 cubic feet(ft3).
 It doesn’t seem very complicated at first, but when you start considering the following, it just might get a little tricky:

 - For landscaping projects, we often need to measure depth by inches only, not feet.

 - Many materials, such as soil, compact, and therefore you need more.

 - Quite often, the area that needs to be filled is irregularly shaped.